 If the number of holes is $o(\log n)$, then a better approximation for minimum convex cover can be found using the constant factor approximation for the simple case given by Browne, Kasthurirangan, Mitchell, and Polishchuk \cite{Browne2023}.
 Simply decompose the polygon with holes into $h+1$ simple polygons by using horizontal chords from the holes to the boundary.
 This will decompose the polygon into at worst $h+1$ pieces, and further that any convex piece gets split into at most $h+1$ pieces by the splitting chords.
-Applying the algorithm for simple polygons to each of these pieces yields a $6h+6$-approximation.
+Applying the algorithm for simple polygons to each of these pieces yields a $(6h+6)$-approximation.
 With slightly more care with respect to the chords, a similar approximation for maximum hidden set can be achieved.
 The main property that we need to maintain is that if two points of the same subpolygon do not see each other within the subpolygon, they don't see each other period.
 This can be achieved by splitting into exactly $h+1$ pieces using two horizontal chords for each hole: one extending leftward from the leftmost vertex of the hole, and one extending rightward from the rightmost vertex of the hole.
 Take the largest hidden set from the $h+1$ generated by running the $1/8$-approximation on each subpolygon, which yields a $\frac{1}{8h+8}$-approximation.